kvikee

 The pattern of silencing: A systemic barrier

-As a developer tries to show the world the dark corners of her past, institutions often look away.
-The Quiet Things was meant to be a voice breaking taboos.
-Instead, it became a symbol of marginalizing voices that challenge the comfortable observer.
+When a designer opens up the dark corners of her past, large institutions often look away.
+The Quiet Things was meant to be a voice for those unheard.
+Instead, it became a symbol of the marginalization of voices that challenge the comfortable observer.
 If the gaming industry wants to be taken seriously as a cultural powerhouse, it must stop filtering out emotions that don't fit into a tidy marketing campaign.
+Authenticity in indie games often loses out to the need to maintain a 'safe' distance.

 What does this mean for the future of BAFTA?